 New York County has a relatively high median property tax in relation to the United States as a whole.

-About 4.38% of New York county resident’s yearly income is paid yearly as property tax on average.
+New York county residents pay on average 4.38% of yearly income is paid as property tax.

 Properties that are considered the primary residence of the taxpayer can possibly get a homestead exemption.